 Has it been perfect?
 No, but nothing ever is.
 There are a few quirks.
 MySQL Workbench is flaky… no really even MORE flaky than usual.
 I use TeamViewer to provide remote support to my clients and it has a tendency to freeze from time to time forcing me to disconnect and reconnect to the client’s machine.
 Also, GoToMeeting functionality is limited.
 For example, if I join a meeting hosted by someone else they can’t turn over the keyboard and mouse to me if I am connected from Linux.
 So, yeah, some quirks but no show stoppers.
 Nothing even requiring a major work around.

-After three months I’m confident I won’t run into an obstacle forcing me back to my Mac as my daily use machine but only time will tell.
+After the last four months I’m confident I won’t run into an obstacle forcing me back to my Mac as my daily use machine but only time will tell.
 With Apple seeming to stumble on their Macbook line I was already more than a little concerned about options for hardware going forward.
 My current Macbook Pro is three years old and the ones released after mine seem to have multiple reliability problems.
 I had resolved myself to stick with my current Macbook Pro and Mac Mini machines until Apple solved their issues.
-However, it seems Apple’s product road map and Linux’s major user experience leap forward might remove Mac from being the preferred universal machine for software and web developers over time.
+However, to me Apple’s product road map feels weak.
+I have never been anything close to a fanboy.
+In my opinion, Linux’s major user experience leap forward might remove Mac from being the preferred universal machine for software and web developers over time.

 Assuming I have a future need to compile iOS applications for the Apple Store I will either keep a Mac at the ready or use one of the cloud based build systems or even use one of the services hosting Mac Minis as my final build environment for Apple app store submissions.

 will post updates on my experiences with Linux as my primary daily use

 machine.
 If you are using Linux as your daily machine, share your